baluyotraf/porfolio/docs/stories/posts/20240315-hejda-autoliv/content.md

 I had also supported our thesis students who are working on LLMs and transportation mode classification.
 Unfortunately, I did not stay long enough to see their presentation.
-But I believe they are at the stage where they can continue the work together with the members of the team.
+But I believe they are at the stage where they can continue to work together with the members of the team.
 I hope they make a good paper!

 ## Next Chapters